joshgerdes/jekyll-uno/_posts/2021-04-03-keep-up-to-date-with-latest-changes-on-azure-using-powershell.md

 ## The Script - Get-AzureBlogUpdates

 The script is hosted on my Github repository.
-Feel free to clone/recommend improvements or fork:
+Feel free to clone/recommend improvements or fork, I can add parameter sets instead of relying on the PowerShell methods if you find this script useful:

 {% gist 7bf30a1f0f5f12e622e2bbe11ff7033d %}